The Teachings of Kenneth S. Cohen

 You may reuse the same tea leaves within a 3 hr. time period.
 Never drink day old tea.

-Place 1-3 tsp. of tea leaves in an 8 oz. cup.
-The amount of tea leaves depends on the weight of the tea rather than its volume.
-For example, because white tea is very light (in weight), you may add 2-3 tsp. per cup.
-Tieh Guanyin, a famous oolong, is relatively heavy, requiring between 1 and 2 tsp. per cup.
+Place 1-4 tsp. of tea leaves in the gaiwan.
+The amount of tea-leaves depends on the weight of the tea leaves (rather than the volume or size of the tea leaves).
+For example, because green tea is very light (in weight), use more leaves per cup.
+Tieh Guanyin Oolong is relatively heavy, requiring less leaves per cup.
+Vary according to taste.

-Before drinking the tea, you may use the lid of the gaiwan to push any floating leaves gently to the side, where they will congregate to make a clear space for drinking.
-With a western style mug or cup you may wish to use a wooden or ceramic spoon to push the leaves gently to a corner of the cup.
+Alternately, you can drink directly from the gaiwan, using the lid of the gaiwan to push any floating leaves gently to the side, where they will congregate to make a clear space for drinking.

-C. Gong Fu Tea: The Finest Way to Prepare Tea
+D. Gong Fu Tea with Yi Xing Teaware: The Finest Way to Prepare Tea

 Xi Ying teapot from Ken Cohen's collection.
 The calligraphy reads "Clear, Spirited, Tranquil, Peaceful"

-Gong Fu (Kung Fu) is a term that applies to more than martial arts.
+Gong Fu means more than martial arts.
 It means a high level of skill in any activity, achieved through practice.
-Gong Fu Tea is famous for enhancing the sensual experience of oolong tea, though it may also be used for black, dark, and puerh teas.
-It is generally not advised for white or green teas.
+Gong Fu Tea is appropriate for preparing oolong, black, dark hei cha, and pu erh teas, but is not advised for white or green teas.
+The concentration of flavor that occurs in this method of tea preparation makes white and green teas taste bitter.

-Utensils: The most important utensil is a small ceramic teapot, somewhere between the size of an orange and a grapefruit– enough to hold one or two cups of water.
-The very best is Chinese Yi Xing Ware, from the town of Yi Xing in Jiangsu Province.
-The Yi Xing purple sand clay (zi sha) has been used to make teapots since at least 1500.
-The pots are unglazed to display the subtle earth tones of the clay-- from red to brown, to sand colored-- and to allow seasoning of the pot.
+Utensils: The most important utensil is a small ceramic teapot, between the size of an orange and a grapefruit.
+The most prized is Chinese Yi Xing Ware, from the town of Yi Xing in Jiangsu Province.
+The Yi Xing ‘purple sand clay” (zi sha) has been used to make teapots since at least 1500.
+The pots are unglazed to display the subtle earth tones of the clay.
+Use your Yi Xing pot with only one type of tea: that is, make only oolong, black, dark hei cha, or pu erh teas in a particular pot.
+Yi Xing ware holds the warmth, flavor, and qi of tea like no other utensil.
+Taiwan brown, black, and green clay pots are also superb and have qualities similar to Yi Xing clay.
+I sell fine Yi Xing teapots at tea tastings, some workshops, and by appointment in the San Diego, California or Boulder, Colorado area (contact email@example.com)..

 The Essential Steps: